brainhubeu/react-file-input/README.md

   }
 }
 ```
-Take a look on the styles and selector here: https://github.com/brainhubeu/react-file-input/tree/master/src/styles
+Take a look on the styles and selectors here: https://github.com/brainhubeu/react-file-input/tree/master/src/styles

 ## Reference
 ### FileInput